 An example of confiscate is to take a student’s cell phone after they used it during classtime.

-Origin: < L confiscatus, pp. of confiscare, to lay up in a chest < com-, together + fiscus, money basket, public treasury: see fiscal
+Origin: ; from Classical Latin confiscatus, past participle of confiscare, to lay up inch(es) a chest ; from com-, together plush fiscus, money basket, public treasury: see fiscal

 transitive verb con·fis·cat·ed, con·fis·cat·ing, con·fis·cates

 - To seize (private property) for the public treasury.

 - To seize by or as if by authority.
 See Synonyms at appropriate.

 - Having lost property through confiscation.